Romeo Juliet (2015 film): Plot

-As Aishwarya's wedding approaches, she feels suffocated by the restrictive lifestyle imposed by her wealthy family.
-One day, she runs into Karthik at a temple, and he tells her that he's on his way home to his village and getting engaged to Nisha the night before Valentine's Day.
-Aishwarya's wedding is set to take place in London the night before Valentine's Day.
-Karthik takes Aishwarya to his village with him, where she meets his family; when they go home, Aishwarya finds it hard to say goodbye.
+As Arjun's and Aishwarya's wedding approaches, Aishwarya gets disturbed by the strict lifestyle imposed by her rich family.
+One day, Aishwarya meets Karthik at a temple, and Karthik tells Aishwarya that Karthik and Nisha are getting engaged the night before Valentine's Day.
+Arjun's and Aishwarya's wedding is set to take place in London the night before Valentine's Day.
+Aishwarya finds hard to say goodbye to Karthik forever.

-On the night Aishwarya is supposed to leave, she finally realises that she doesn't want to be with Arjun or his strict family and tells him she wants to go.
-Arjun tells her that from now on, she is free to live the way she chooses.
-His family won't try, and control her anymore, but when Aishwarya still appears hesitant, Arjun firmly questions her to open up.
-Aishwarya admits she's in love with Karthik.
-Crying, she heads to Karthik and Nisha's engagement party.
-She confesses her feelings to him but gets rejected harshly.
-Karthik leaves the party early with Nisha, leaving a distraught Aishwarya behind.
-The DJ starts playing another song to start a flash mob and reveals Karthik at the back, where he reveals that he and Nisha orchestrated the relationship to make Aishwarya realise her mistake and love for him.
-Karthik and Aishwarya finally reunite.
+On the night Arjun and Aishwarya is supposed to leave to London, Aishwarya finally realises that she doesn't want to be with Arjun or Arjun's strict family Aishwarya tells Arjun that they both will never get married and she wants to go away from him and his strict family.
+Arjun tells Aishwarya that from now on, she is free to live the way she chooses.
+His family won't try, and control her anymore, but when Aishwarya still appears hesitant, Arjun firmly questions Aishwarya to open up.
+Aishwarya tells Arjun that she is in love with Karthik, Arjun tells Aishwarya to go away from him and his family right now and never come back again.
+A crying Aishwarya heads to Karthik's and Nisha's engagement party.
+Aishwarya confesses her feelings and her love to Karthik but Karthik rejects Aishwarya harshly.
+Karthik and Nisha leaves the party early, leaving a distraught Aishwarya behind.
+The Disc Jockey starts playing another song to start a flash mob and reveals Karthik at the back, where Karthik reveals that Karthik and Nisha orchestrated the relationship to make Aishwarya realise her mistake and love for him.
+Karthik and Aishwarya finally reunites with each other.